 The mission of East Ridge Elementary PTA is to enrich, encourage, and enlighten.
 We do this by providing a wide spectrum of educational programs and a network of support for our students and staff.
 To learn more, join, or donate, click the link: https://erpta.org/Page/Pta/PTAHome

-Thank you to everyone that entered the fifth Math Challenge.
-The top responses for December can be found below and will have received a small prize via their classroom teacher:
+Thank you to everyone that entered Math Challenge 11.
+The top responses can be found below and will receive a small prize via their classroom teacher:

 Kaidan R. - 1st, Harrer